A new recursion relation for tree-level NLSM amplitudes based on hidden zeros: Conclusion and discussion

 An important problem in the modern S-matrix program is to find the minimal set of physical fundamental principles which can uniquely determine the scattering amplitudes of some theories. in this note, the BCFW-like recursion relation Eq. \eref{eq:BCFW_recursion_hidden_zero} clearly shows that the hidden zero, together with the factorization on physical poles, completely determine the NLSM amplitudes.
 In fact, the $\delta$-shift construction and the expansion into BAS amplitudes are also proved via these two principles, since the proof for each case depends on two key steps, the first is to show the absence of poles at $z=\pm1,\infty$ by using the hidden zero and the second is to compute the residues at finite physical poles.

-The BCFW-like recursion relation in Eq. \eref{eq:BCFW_recursion_hidden_zero} may also be applied to establish other properties of NLSM amplitudes, such as the Bern–Carrasco–Johansson (BCJ) relations \cite{Chen:2013fya} and the recently discovered $2$-split factorization behavior \cite{Cao:2024gln,Cao:2024qpp}.
+The BCFW-like recursion relation in Eq. \eref{eq:BCFW_recursion_hidden_zero} may also be applied to establish other properties of NLSM amplitudes, such as the Bern-Carrasco-Johansson (BCJ) relations \cite{Chen:2013fya} and the recently discovered $2$-split factorization behavior \cite{Cao:2024gln,Cao:2024qpp}.
 Owing to the substantial technical challenges involved, we defer these investigations to future work.

+Another interesting future direction is to extend the recursion relation proposed in this paper to Feynman integrands at the loop level.
+As can be anticipated, a crucial ingredient in this extension is the hidden zeros at the loop level, since they play a key role in eliminating boundary terms.
+The hidden zeros of $1$-loop NLSM Feynman integrands have been recently investigated in \cite{Backus:2025hpn}, which employs surface kinematics.
+This work provides a solid foundation for generalizing our recursion relation to the $1$-loop level.